hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 }
 ```

-### Cluster Patch Upgrade

-You can test the soon to be default cluster [behaviour](#control-plane-upgrades) of upgrading the nodes during the maintainance window by setting the `experimental = { cluster_patch_upgrade = true }` input variable.

-With the patch upgrade experiment enabled you can also set `experimental.node_upgrade_manual` to `true` to take responsibility to manually [upgrade](#node-upgrades) the cluster nodes.

 ---

 ## Unsupported Features

 Some features in the AKS module are in a category of "use at your own risk".
 These features are unlikely to be fully supported in the forseeable future.
 This includes disabling the logging stack and windows support.

-### Logging Stack
+### Dissable Logging Stack

-It is possible to entirely disable the logging stack.
+It is possible, but **UNSUPPORTED**, to entirely disable the logging stack.
 This should only be done by groups with explicit approval to do so.
-The aim of this flag is to enable groups to experiment with alternative approaches to external logging in development and nonproduction environments.
-This use case is **unsupported**.
+The aim of this flag is to enable groups to experiment with alternative approaches to external logging in development and non-production environments.

-To disable the logging stack, you can pass in the following configuration:
+To disable the logging stack, you can use the following configuration.

 ```terraform
 unsupported = { logging_disabled = true }